Dissecting clinically relevent from irrelevant HLA-antibodies in kidney transplantation

 Pre-transplant assessment of DSA is currently used by all Dutch centers for risk stratification.
 However, it is evident that not all luminex-defined DSA are clinically relevant as 60% of grafts still function after 10 years despite the presence of pre-transplant DSA.
 This excludes applicability on a patient-specific level.

-In this study it is intended to refine the pre-transplant risk stratification for graft loss by defining the pathogenicity of DSA and contribution of complement activation profile for prediction and screening of transplanted patients.
+In this study we intend to refine the pre-transplant risk stratification for graft loss by defining the pathogenicity of DSA and contribution of complement activation profile for prediction and screening of transplanted patients.
 The aim of the study is to deliver additional specific diagnostic tests for DSA that induce rejection.